 Next is brand-building and getting (more) clientele

-Okay, it’s getting clearer how to open a hair salon.
+Okay, it’s getting clearer on your plan to start a hair salon.
 Your business plan is in place.
 Your brand new hair salon is insured, and you found an excellent location.
 Now let your new and old customers come to you.

 - Your old clients must know that you’ve started your own salon